Introduction: Hand Gesture Control: Movement of the Physical and Digital

 Step 1: Set Up Servos

-Once you have all the materials neccessary, download the LEAPMotion SDK and IDE's for Processing and Arduino.
-Using the jumpers, wire the Arduinos correctly.
-I referenced this Fritzing schematic.
-One is for the pan servo and the other is for the tilt servo, doesn't matter which one as long as they are wired.
-Depending on which digital pin out (2-13) receives the yellow servo jumper should be noted in the Standard Firmata Arduino Sketch (in the picture, it's 2, 3.
+Once you have all the materials necessary, download the LEAPMotion SDK and IDE's for Processing and Arduino.
+Using the jumpers, wire the Arduino correctly.
+I referenced the Fritzing schematic in the image above.
+Depending on which digital pinout (2-13) receives the yellow servo jumper should be noted in the Standard Firmata Arduino Sketch (in the picture, it's 2, 3.
 Also, be sure that it matches in the IDE/Sketches).

 Step 2: Set Up Orientation Device (optional If Digital Component Is Included in Your Project)